lucaunsw/H13-redstone-goats/README.md

 **✨ 💖  SENG2021 💖  ✨**

 # API
 Our team was assigned the Order Creation API.
-This Github Repository includes all the features for user authentication and order creation.
+This Github Repository includes all the features for User Authentication and Order Creation.

 # Deployment
 This Github Repository is deployed on a fork that is linked to a Vercel deployment.
 Each push to the main branch will produce a new production deployment.

 **Deploy Link:** https://h13-redstone-goats.vercel.app/

 **Deploy Swagger Link:** https://h13-redstone-goats.vercel.app/swagger/

+# API Content

+**Expected Input:** User, Payment, and Delivery data.

+  - Buyer and Seller Personal Information (Name, Phone, Email, ID, Address, Item Order, User ID.)

+  - Payment Information (Credit Card details, Bank Account details.)

+  - Delivery Information (Postal Code, Location.)

+  - Product Type (Item, Product ID, Size, Quantity, Description.)

+**Expected Output:** Successful Order Placement.

+  - A standardised UBL order document: based on the provided data (UBL XML document).

 # Style
 Our team will follow a few style conventions regarding general code, branch naming etc.